-We had been encounterings issues when linking to images in GitHub (e.g. notebooks, Issues/Discussions) hosted on our servers (primarily Gannet).
+We had been encountering issues when linking to images in GitHub (e.g. notebooks, Issues/Discussions) hosted on our servers (primarily Gannet).
 Images always showed up as broken links and, with some work, we could see an error message related to server authentication.
 More recently, I also noticed that Jupyter Notebooks hosted on our servers could not be viewed in NB Viewer.
 Attempting to view a Jupyter Notebook hosted on one of our servers results in a 404 error, with a note regarding server certificate problems.
 Finally, the most annoying issue was encountered when running the shell programs wget

 to retrieve files from our servers.
 This program always threw an error regarding our server certificates.
 The only way to run wget